BalancingIntermediate

 Cautions

-• Avoid compressing the lower back—lengthen the tailbone down
+• Avoid overarching the lower back; engage core and lengthen tailbone down

 Avoid this pose if you have:

-• Severe lower back pain or disc issues
+• Chronic or acute lower back pain or spinal injuries

 Use This Pose